Data controller for this website is Parser compliance d.o.o., Zagreb, Croatia, VAT No: 59211267966.

 We do not provide any personal data to third parties, unless we are legally obligated to do so.
 We do, however, make use of the services of several suppliers in the field of ICT technologies.
 We have concluded data processing agreements with these organisations.
 Data processors may only process personal data on our behalf and under our supervision, only for purposes we determine and under strict confidentiality.
 When we work with self-employed providers, temporary employees, or partners who are not processors and it is necessary to exchange personal data, we enter into a confidentiality agreement.

-For data that our data processors transfer outside of the European Union to provide information services (e.g. Clio, Trello and Microsoft Office) we use security measures for data transfer, like Privacy Shield mechanism.
+For data that our data processors transfer outside of the European Union to provide information services we use appropriate safeguards for transferring personal data.

 We use Mailerlite services for sending newsletter.

 We do not store personal data longer than it is necessary for the purpose for which we obtained it.
-This assessment is based on the type of personal data, the product or service for which we have obtained the data, and what you, as the data subject, can reasonably expect as a retention period (e.g. business operations – data is stored for no longer than 11 years since the termination of business cooperation).
+This assessment is based on the type of personal data, the product or service for which we have obtained the data, and what you, as the data subject, can reasonably expect as a retention period (e.g. business operations – data is stored for no longer than 11 years since the termination of business cooperation, newsletter data until consent withdrawal etc.).

 We have enabled encryption of the traffic on our website.
 This makes the data traffic between you and our web server unreadable, so that third persons have no access to it.
 We also made sure to secure your data in an appropriate way in all our systems.
 We do this with all kinds of technical measures (e.g. antivirus, complex passwords etc.), including physical security of access to our office, but also with organisational measures.